-Metric To measure the number of community action plans adopted and initiated to achieve legacy community Delta Plan objectives, evaluated annually.
+Metric Number of community action plans adopted and initiated to achieve legacy community Delta Plan objectives, evaluated annually.
 Baseline Set at zero as of the Delta Plan's adoption date, May 2013.
-Target All legacy communities have plans adopted by 2021.
-25 percent implementation of plan objectives achieved by 2025.
+Target All legacy communities have plans adopted by 2021.25 percent implementation of plan objectives achieved by 2025.

 Legacy communities are defined as communities that are "rich with a distinct natural, agricultural, and cultural heritage" in the Delta Reform Act.
 These communities include Locke, Bethel Island, Clarksburg, Courtland, Freeport, Hood, Isleton, Knightsen, Rio Vista, Ryde, and Walnut Grove.
 Each of these communities has unique heritage important to the character of the Delta.
 The history of each of the legacy communities contributes to the story of America.
 For example, the town of Locke is known as "the only town in the United States built primarily by early Chinese immigrants" (Delta Reform Act).
 The town of Freeport was founded in the 1860s amid early railroad expansion in California on a 10 mile line created to circumvent port taxes.
 Each of these communities are living legacies of our heritage.
-Because of that, California has made it a priority to create a National Heritage Area in the Delta.
+Because of that, Congress designated the Delta as California's first National Heritage Area in 2019.
 National Heritage Areas are culturally important landscapes that require designation from Congress.
 If the Delta becomes a National Heritage Area, it would be the first in California.